 From almost anywhere in New York City you can see the colored antenna's on top of One Bryant Park and Four Times Square.
 They are a definite part of the New York City skyline and every few moments they change color.

 Believe it or not, that app exists and it is called Spireworks.
 It was made by The Durst Organization who developed and owns several office towers in New York City.
-The app has been in beta and invite only since it's live launch in 2010.
-All in all only about one hundred people are rumored to have access to the Spireworks app.
-Now I am going to go out on a limb here and guess that after hearing that story you want access to this app.
-I know I do.
+The Spireworks app has been in beta and invite only since it's live launch in 2010.
+All in all only a few hundred people are rumored to have access to the Spireworks app.
+Now I am going to go out on a limb here and guess that after hearing that story you want a Spireworks invite.
+I know I did.

-While I still patiently wait for the day I can bet strangers that the top of a sky scraper is going to change to a specific color and then be right, the real lesson here is that there can be value in exclusivity.
-Spire works is a real world example of that.
+While I patiently waited for the day I could bet strangers that the top of a sky scraper is going to change to a specific color and then be right, the real lesson here lies in the value of exclusivity.
+The Spireworks app is a real world example of that.
 So is the English Royal family abroad, the Navy Seals here in the United States, and all the Country Clubs I bartended at in order to put myself through college.
+A lesson that startups should use to their advantage.

 The best part is that when you release a new product you can actually create and then apply this value in order to use it to your advantage.
 You will turn what should be an inherent weakness in your offering, the fact that no one has access to your product yet because they simply do not know about it, into an advantage whereas the new reason no one has access to your product is because they simply haven't been invited yet.
 This changes the dynamic of the normal relationship people have with products.
 In the exclusive scenario the responsibility to "get" the product falls on the end customers ability to chase after it via tracking down an invite code.

 Creating and leveraging the power of exclusivity can be a powerful tool.
-It gives you the ability to throttle the number of early users while still ironing out your core product.
+Spireworks invite only system is one of the best examples of that.
+Creating exclusivity gives you the ability to throttle the number of early users while still ironing out your core product.
 It turns a weakness around awareness into a strength.
 Also, it can result in increased promotion via word of mouth virality of your product.
 Lastly it attracts higher quality and more engaged users of your product which will be exponentially more useful to your initial product iterations and refinement.